 Data analysts and data scientists are currently in high demand, and there are plenty of companies that require individuals with the relevant skillsets.
 For those interested in exploring the possibilities of entering the world of data analytics and data science, recognizing the fundamental tasks related to each role and the importance of having a relevant education is essential.

-If you’d like to learn more about forging a career as a data analyst or data scientist, check out the following:
+Keen for a hands-on introduction to the field of data?
+Try out this free introductory data analytics short course.
+And, if you’d like to learn more about forging a career as a data analyst or data scientist, check out the following: